My Boyfriend's Back (song): Notable cover versions

 "My Boyfriend's Back" has been the subject of several notable cover versions.

 Rival girl groups the Chiffons and Martha and the Vandellas recorded covers shortly after the Angels' original release.
 In 1983, Melissa Manchester released a faithful cover version as a single that reached No. 33 on the Adult Contemporary chart.
-The song was also covered by former American Idol contestant Paris Bennett on her 2007 album Princess P. Another lesser known take was recorded by Me First and the Gimmie Gimmies on their 2001 album Blow in the Wind.

 Later in 1963, Bobby Comstock and the Counts issued an answer record titled "Your Boyfriend's Back" which peaked at No. 98 in the U.S.

-Bette Bright and the Illuminations released a cover in 1978 as their debut single.

-Sarah Brightman released a version of the song on a single in 1981.

-American child singer Nikka Costa released a cover in 1983 on her album Fairy Tales.

-A cover by Australian band Chantoozies featured in the film "The Crossing" (1990), with another Australian band Spazzys covering it on their 2004 album Aloha!
-Go Bananas.

-The song is featured in the 2006 Tony Award-winning musical Jersey Boys.
-It was also featured on the U.S. television show American Dreams, where it was sung by Christian Pop singer Stacie Orrico, backed by series stars Brittany Snow and Vanessa Lengies.

 Parodies, features and references

-The song figured prominently in the 1989 made for television film My Boyfriend's Back, which featured Jill Eikenberry, Sandy Duncan and Judith Light as former members of a fictitious girl group the Bouffants.

-The song is featured in the 1988 film Clean and Sober during a dance sequence.

-The Angels version was used in the promotional trailers for the 1993 movie My Boyfriend's Back, but was not featured in the film itself.

-It is briefly referred to in the Dire Straits song "Romeo and Juliet".

-The title of Aerosmith's record "Permanent Vacation" was taken from a lyric in the song.

 Humorist Dave Barry is fond of this song, and often references it in his books and columns.
 In one essay, he says that if he were the President of the United States, "My Boyfriend's Back" would replace "Hail to the Chief" as his arrival song.

+A 1993 teen horror comedy originally intended to be titled "Johnny Zombie" (in reference to the 1961 song "Johnny Angel") had the title changed to My Boyfriend's Back just before release.
+Despite the title, the film is about a teenage boy coming back as a zombie in order to date the girl he's been in love with since childhood.
+The film was not a success, but features early appearances by actors such as Philip Seymour Hoffman, Matthew McConaughey, and Matthew Fox.

-A parody of the song lyrics was sung by characters of The Office in Season 8 – Episode 21 "Angry Andy".
+A parody of the song lyrics was sung by characters of The Office (US) in Season 8 – Episode 21 "Angry Andy".

 Episode 30 of the podcast Cum Town starts with co-host Stavros Halkias singing a parody version called "My Boyfriend's Black".

+Since 1988, advertising campaigns for Hess Corporation have used a jingle that parodies the song in the commercials during the Christmas season for its toys. (“The Hess Truck's back and it's better than ever...”)